Principal listing and maintenance requirements and procedures

 • The company and its securities are appropriate to be admitted to AIM having made due and careful enquiry.

-• All of the requirements of the AIM Rules for Companies and the AIM Rules for Nominated Advisers (including those requiring information to be disclosed in the Admission Document/pre-admission announcement) have been complied with and will continue to be complied with.
+• All of the requirements of the AIM Rules and the AIM Rules for Nominated Advisers (including those requiring information to be disclosed in the Admission Document/pre-admission announcement) have been complied with and will continue to be complied with.

 Currency; settlement.
 There are no restrictions on the currency denomination of securities.
 There is no requirement for securities to be settled within a particular clearing system or registered with a particular share transfer agent.
 However, all shares admitted must be capable of electronic settlement.
 Typically, shares are settled through the CREST electronic settlement system (CREST) operated by Euroclear UK and Ireland.
 Only the shares of companies incorporated in the United Kingdom, the Republic of Ireland, Jersey, Guernsey and the Isle of Man are eligible for direct participation in CREST.
-Companies incorporated in other jurisdictions therefore usually establish a depository arrangement with a UK bank or other provider which will issue depository interests representing the company’s underlying shares as depository interests are eligible for settlement within CREST.
+Companies incorporated in other jurisdictions therefore usually establish a depository arrangement with a UK bank or other provider which will issue depository interests representing the company's underlying shares as depository interests which are eligible for settlement within CREST.
 Depository interests are a settlement mechanism and are not the same as depositary receipts.

 Other requirements.
 There is no requirement for an AIM company to retain a compliance adviser, other than a Nomad (as described above).